DEVOTIONALS

 “It was because you, the Levites, did not bring it up the first time

 that the Lord our God broke out in anger against us.
-We did not inquire
+We did not

-of Him about how to do it in the prescribed way.”
+inquire of Him about how to do it in the prescribed way.”

 Failing to read instruction manuals can cost us time and sometimes money,

 This was what happened during the reign of David.
+He chose to do something

-He decided to do something without consulting the Lord first.
+without consulting the Lord first.

 David had the right idea of bringing the ark with them,

-As a result, God’s anger burned against them and Uzzah lost his life.
+for His instructions.
+As a result, God’s anger burned against

-When they came to the threshing floor of Kidon, Uzzah reached out his hand
+When they came to the threshing floor of Kidon,

-to steady the ark, because the oxen stumbled.
-10 The Lord’s anger burned against
+the oxen stumbled.
+The Lord’s anger burned against

-Uzzah, and he struck him down because he had put his hand on the ark.
+Uzzah, and he struck him down because he had put

+his hand on the ark.
 So he died there before God.

 (1 Chronicles 13:9-10)

-The good news is, David didn’t just try it again without getting instructions from God.
+The good news is, David didn’t just try it again without getting

-he knew it was time to get the right instructions.
+his own way, he knew it was time to get the right instructions.

-David was afraid of God that day and asked, “How can I ever bring the ark of God to me?”
+“How can I ever bring the ark of God to me?”

 (1 Chronicles 13:12)